marko-janic/Masters-Thesis-Marko-Janic/README.md

 The output is 197 due to the embedded patches + class token.
 We don't use the class token.

+### Important arguments
+- one_heatmap: If set to true the targets for the model will contain one heatmap with multiple gaussians on it instead of having one heatmap per prediction.
+- particle_width
+- particle_height
+- mode
+- add_noise
+- noise

 ### Adding own Dataset
 Use Dataset class from torch.
 Make sure all images are 224 x 224.
 Make sure all images are between 0 and 1.